Amazon Associates Tips to accelerate your income

 It’s also very helpful to use both pictures AND links.
 It shows people what they’re getting and often gets them to click.
 Make sure to use Amazon stripe for those pictures so that they can click the link (and to avoid breaking any TOS).

 I avoid using the text/picture option as it looks like an ad and kind of spammy.
 Instead I put in BOTH the text link and picture link in SEPARATELY.
-(BTW, I have not found Native Ads are not very effective..I think they only account for 0.2% of my income).
+(BTW, I haven’t found Native Ads to be effective..I think they only account for 0.2% of my income).

 Consider using “buy here” buttons to make it obvious.
 I’ve just created my own buttons in Canva to do this.
 I use this for many other affiliate programs as well.